 - STORMWATER MANAGEMENT OFFICER

-- An employee or officer designated by the municipality to accept and review stormwater pollution prevention plans, forward the plans to the applicable municipal board, inspect stormwater management practices and enforce this chapter and Chapter 272, Article VIII, Stormwater Control.
+- An employee or officer designated by the Council of the City of Watervliet to accept and review stormwater pollution prevention plans, forward the plans to the applicable municipal board, inspect stormwater management practices and enforce this chapter.

 - STORMWATER MANAGEMENT PRACTICES (SMPs)